-- (1) The Municipality must, within 21 days of its decision, in writing notify the applicant and any person whose rights are affected by the decision of the decision, the reasons for the decision and their right to appeal, if applicable. - (2) A notice contemplated in subsection (1) must inform an applicant when an approval comes into operation. - (3) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the Municipality.

-- (4) An approval comes into operation only after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged if no appeal has been lodged. - (5) Subject to subsection (6), the operation of the approval of an application that is the subject of an appeal is suspended pending the decision of the Appeal Authority on the appeal. - (6) If an appeal is lodged only against conditions imposed in terms of section 66, the Tribunal or the authorised employee who imposed the conditions may determine that the approval of the application is not suspended.
+- (1) The municipality must, within 31 days of its decision, in writing notify the owner, the applicant if different to the owner and any person who has submitted a comment on, objection to or has intervened in an application, and anyone in respect of whom an enforcement action is taken in terms of this by-law of the decision, the reasons for the decision and their right to appeal, if applicable. - (2) A notice contemplated in sub-section (1) must indicate when an approval comes into operation. - (3) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the municipality. - (4) An approval comes into operation only after the expiry of the period contemplated in section 79(5) within which an appeal must be lodged if no appeal has been lodged. - (5) Subject to sub-section (6), the operation of the approval of an application that is the subject of an appeal is suspended pending the decision of the Appeal Authority on the appeal. - (6) If an appeal is lodged only against conditions imposed in terms of section 66, the Tribunal or the authorized employee who imposed the conditions may determine that the approval of the application is not suspended.